 Choosing the Best Ecommerce Platform

 Choosing an ecommerce platform will be one of the most important decisions a business makes as it plans its ecommerce strategy.
 Increasingly, the best ecommerce platforms help companies integrate multiple channels to give customers the best and most consistent experience possible.
-They also unify and streamline everything from order management and inventory to customer service and financial management.
+They also unify and expedite everything from order management and inventory to customer service and financial management.

-As you evaluate platforms, consider these questions:
+As you evaluate platforms, consider the following questions:

 - Will this platform align with my strategy and help me grow in the ways I hope to grow?
 Will it scale?
 Does it offer capabilities I may want to implement next year or the year after?